 - LTH’s super-researchers pave the way for cheap solar-generated electricity – Lund University Research Magazine website

-- Nanowires can solve the world's energy problems (on the Wallenberg Foundation website)
+- Nanowires can solve the world's energy problems – the Wallenberg Foundation website

 - Quantum world without queues could lead to better solar cells

-- Nanowires could make cars more energy efficient (on the Faculty of Engineering website)
+- Nanowires could make cars more energy efficient – Lund University Research Magazine website

 Nanowire-based technology could provide a boost to biomedical research.
 By using nanowires as small electrodes, it is possible to improve treatment of Parkinson’s disease and epilepsy.
 They can also be used in basic cell research in order to obtain a better understanding of the mechanisms behind diabetes and cancer.